 To ensure that ESG factors are fully integrated into our investment decisions, we engage in continuous dialogue with our managers to understand their views on ESG risks and to identify those that are most significant to our portfolio.

 A growing list of vendors provide ESG data, but coverage remains limited to the larger capitalized public companies.
-Data on small and private companies poses a significant hurdle with limited reporting by providers.
+So paucity of data on small and private companies poses a significant hurdle.
 To counter this, in the summer of 2022, we enhanced our approach to responsible investing data collection and accelerated our actions around ESG reporting.
-We also established a framework to assess the environmental, social, and governance (ESG) footprint of our investments in line with the UN sustainability development goals.
+We also established a framework to assess the environmental, social, and governance (ESG) footprint of our investments in line with the UN sustainable development goals.

 For the past few years, we have conducted an annual ESG survey to engage with our managers on responsible investing and stewardship.
 The survey includes questions specifically related to our managers’ ESG policies, due diligence processes, and diversity and inclusion.
 DUMAC uses these survey results to inform our discussions with managers and our understanding of their efforts towards sustainability.
 To date we have received responses from the majority of our investment managers across both public and private markets and representing all asset classes we invest in.